Your independent hearing specialist in Kiama

 Once complete, we will discuss the results with you, taking time to carefully explain all options.
 If your results warrant prescribing a hearing aid, we will discuss the various types of hearing aids available.
 Information on all suitable models will be provided.

-The cost of an audiological consultation is $159.00
+The cost of an audiological consultation is $180.
+Please allow 1 hour.

-If you are a private patient, you can discuss with your GP if you are eligible to be referred under chronic disease management or team care arrangements, through which you can claim part of the cost back from Medicare.
+You can also discuss with your GP if you are eligible to be referred for Audiology services under chronic disease management or team care arrangements.

-The prices vary depending on the specific manufacturer, model, level of technology, year of production, channels, style, features, battery operated versus rechargeable, Bluetooth features, wind reduction, noise reduction and also what is included with the hearing aid (remote controls, TV adaptors, mobile phone adaptors etc.).
+The price of a hearing aid is dependent on if you require 1 or 2 devices, the specific manufacturer, model, level of technology, year of production, channels, style, features, battery operated versus rechargeable, Bluetooth features, wind reduction, noise reduction and what is included with the hearing aid (warranty period, smart chargers, remote controls, TV adaptors, mobile phone connectors etc)

 There are many different types of hearing devices available.
 Whether you need a hearing aid for the first time ever, or would like to consider different options, our Hearing Sound Solutions hearing specialists are happy to talk you through the various types of hearing aids and guide you on finding the most suitable solution for you.